Good Secrets Management in Kubernetes

 helm install vault hashicorp/vault --namespace vault

-Initialize and unseal vault
+Initialize and unseal Vault

 vault auth enable kubernetes